-The elevated cost and difficulty for applying these tags to the bottle has kept us looking for other solutions, until we stumbled over the RFID (radio frequency identification) which I liked very much as it gives other possibilities like absolute/individual traceability of single bottles, warehouse management, temperature information during transportation.
+The cost and difficulty for applying these tags to the bottle has kept us looking for other solutions, until we stumbled over the RFID (radio frequency identification) which I liked very much as it gives other possibilities like absolute/individual traceability of single bottles, warehouse management, temperature information during transportation, etc…

-As of the vintage 2016, our Grand Vin Magma® and MunJebel crus which will be released around mid 2018, will have an NFC chip integrated into the label of each bottle which will initially carry basic information like name of the wine, vintage, bottle date, number of bottles produced of this wine, etc… As technology evolves, we will add more useful information like the temperature the bottle was exposed to, who purchased the bottle directly from the estate.
+As of the vintage 2016, our Grand Vin Magma® and MunJebel crus which will be released autumn 2018, will have an NFC chip integrated into the label of each bottle which will initially carry basic information regarding the authenticity of the wine.
+As technology evolves, we will add more useful information like name of the wine, vintage, bottle date, number of bottles produced of this wine, etc…

 The use of this unique product authentication system will guarantee that you are buying an original bottle and at the same time receive useful information about the wine.